rancher-sandbox/rancher-desktop/docs/development/env.md

 When set, it will force auto-update to be enabled even in `yarn dev` mode.
 Updates will be checked and downloaded, but **not** installed.

+## RD_GITHUB_API_URL=http://localhost:8314

+Set an alternate GitHub API endpoint, from which the updater fetches the release it was told about by the upgrade responder.
+Takes effect only when `RD_FORCE_UPDATES_ENABLED` is also set, because the release names both the asset to download and the checksum that verifies it.
+Together with `RD_UPGRADE_RESPONDER_URL` this lets a test serve a whole release of its own.

 ## RD_MOCK_MACOS_VERSION=semver

 Used for testing compatibility of the app with the OS version, for upgrade responder tests, and for enabling/disabling certain parts of the preferences (related to VZ emulation mode).

 ## RD_UPGRADE_RESPONDER_URL=http://localhost:8314/v1/checkupgrade

 Set an alternate upgrade responder endpoint for testing.
+Takes effect only when `RD_FORCE_UPDATES_ENABLED` is also set, because the responder chooses which release the updater then goes looking for.